Subshifts with sparse traces: Examples

 In Theorem~\ref{thm:PathCharacterization}, we showed that there are four kinds of minimal path spaces.
 It is easy to find examples of the first three cases.
 Path spaces $X$ where all paths are bounded can be found by taking a minimal subshift $Y$ with alphabet contained in $\Z$, and taking the paths of $X$ to be the discrete derivatives (differences between consecutive cells) of points of $Y$.\footnote{Such paths are known as \emph{coboundaries}.} Ascending path spaces can be constructed by summing points of minimal subshifts with alphabet contained in $\Z$ where the sum of every long enough word is positive, and descending path spaces can be found by inverting ascending paths.

-The fourth case, that every path is unbounded-to-one and some path is infinite-to-one was not really needed in our characterizations, as we have concentrated on rowsparse spaces.
-However, this case is quite interesting, and we show by examples that it splits into three subcases.\footnote{Similar examples can be found in the ascending and descending case when the paths are graphed as two-dimensional configurations and we consider non-horizontal rows.} In the rest of this section, we give representatives of each of these classes.
-All of the examples are substitutive, and thus also give examples of rowsparse sofic shifts when the paths are drawn on $\Z^2$.
+The fourth case, where every path is unbounded-to-one and some path is infinite-to-one was not really needed in our characterizations, as we have concentrated on trace sparse spaces.
+However, this case is quite interesting, and we show by examples that it splits into three subtypes.\footnote{Similar examples can be found in the ascending and descending case when the paths are graphed as two-dimensional configurations and we consider non-horizontal rows.} In the rest of this section, we give representatives of each of these subtypes.
+All of the examples are substitutive, and thus also give examples of trace sparse sofic shifts when the paths are drawn on $\Z^2$.